-In April 2020, the compensation committee reviewed information regarding the independence and potential conflicts of interest of Radford, taking into account, among other things, the factors set forth in the Nasdaq listing standards.
-Based on such review, the committee concluded that the engagement of Radford did not raise any conflict of interest.
+The compensation committee periodically reviews information regarding the independence and potential conflicts of interest of Radford, taking into account, among other things, the factors set forth in the Nasdaq listing standards.
+Based on its reviews in April 2021 and April 2022, the committee concluded that the engagement of Radford did not raise any conflict of interest.
 Outside of services provided for the compensation committee, the compensation consultant provides nominal additional services to the company related to benchmarking data with respect to certain non-executive positions in an effort to ensure that our compensation is competitive so that we can attract, reward, motivate and retain all employees.
-The total amount paid to Radford in connection with these additional engagements was less than \$120,000 in 2020.
+The total amount paid to Radford in connection with these additional engagements was less than \$120,000 in 2021.